DragunWF/Flashcards-App/README.md

    - Users must be able to create new flashcards by providing a question and an answer through a form.
    - The system must save these flashcards and make them available immediately for review.
 4. **Save Flashcards**
-   - Flashcards created by users should be saved via a JSON file.
+   - Flashcards created by users should be saved via a Firebase.
    - The system must persist user-created flashcards between sessions.
 5. **Delete Flashcards**
    - Users should be able to delete a flashcard if they no longer need it.